Spinal Traction Devices for Back Pain: Home Relief Guide

 • Track your progress: Keep a simple log of pain levels before and after sessions to identify patterns and optimal settings

-Remember that decompression therapy works gradually.
-Most people begin noticing improvements within 2-4 weeks of consistent use, with continued benefits developing over months of regular treatment.
+Decompression therapy works gradually.
+Most people start noticing improvements within 2-4 weeks of consistent use, with continued benefits developing over months of regular treatment.

-While spinal traction devices are generally safe for home use, certain medical conditions make traction therapy inadvisable or require professional supervision.
+While spinal traction devices are generally safe for home use, certain medical conditions make traction therapy risky or require professional supervision.
 Understanding these limitations helps ensure safe, effective treatment.

-Pregnancy, especially beyond the first trimester, typically contraindicates traction therapy due to positioning requirements and potential effects on circulation.
+Pregnancy, especially beyond the first trimester, typically makes traction inadvisable due to positioning requirements and potential effects on circulation.
 Cardiovascular conditions like uncontrolled hypertension, recent heart attack, or stroke also make traction risky due to position changes and potential circulatory effects.

 Spinal conditions like spondylolisthesis (vertebral slippage), spinal tumors, or recent spinal surgery require professional evaluation before attempting any form of traction.
-These conditions may worsen with decompressive forces, potentially causing serious complications.
+These conditions may worsen with decompressive forces and could cause serious complications.

 Warning Signs to Stop Treatment